SumoLogic/sumologic-kubernetes-collection/docs/collecting-container-logs.md

 OTLP source resolves some issues of `text` format, which affects HTTP source:

-- Multiline logs are respected, it means that every line of the same log is not treated as separate log
+- Multiline logs are respected, Sumo will not split logs sent to an OTLP source
 - Timestamp is set correctly to time set by Kubernetes, as OTLP contains a dedicated timestamp field.

 [configuration]: https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/configuration.md